Research Opportunities and Funding

 Applicants to our pediatric residency program who wish to learn more about Iowa’s research opportunities for pediatric residents and fellows can request this information prior to the time of the scheduled interview.
 These applicants are offered additional interviews with pediatric and other Carver College of Medicine faculty whose research is in areas of the applicant’s interest.

 For exceptional pediatric residency applicants who have completed PhD programs in the life sciences or alternatively who already have an outstanding basic or clinical research experience, are eligible to apply to the Carver College of Medicine's Physician Scientist Training Pathway Program.
 The objective of the Physician Scientist Training Pathway Program is to promote the postgraduate training and career development of physician-scientists who will become future leaders in academic medicine.
 The pathway integrates the transition period from completion of the MD degree through residency, clinical fellowship, and basic or clinical postdoctoral research training with total training being about five to six years.
 This program takes advantage of alternative pathways of residency and subspecialty fellowship training in accordance with established criteria for American Board of Pediatrics.
-If you are interested in learning more about Iowa’s Physician Scientist Training Pathway Program, please complete the PSTP Application Form and/or contact Jack Widness, MD, Associate Director of the Physician Scientist Training Pathway Program.
+If you are interested in learning more about Iowa’s Physician Scientist Training Pathway Program, please complete the PSTP Application Form and/or contact Robert Roghair, MD, Director of the Pediatrics Physician Scientist Training Program.